milli-consortium/milli-consortium.github.io/support.md

 #### **Why Milli?**

 Archives occupy a critical place in society.
 But every day across India, priceless archives — letters, photographs, oral histories, and rare manuscripts — are being lost.
 Neglect, poor storage, climate damage, and lack of funding mean that once these materials vanish, they are gone forever.
-Our collective memory is at stake.

 What every archive and archiving project needs is a platform that can guide how to build, nurture and sustain this heritage.